As a community owner and/or operator, we welcome your support and

 owners, park managers and staff concentrated knowledge

-on subject matters affecting the industry, maintenance standards,
+training on subject matters affecting the industry, maintenance

 Annual Convention & Expo

 This conference features 2-3 days of intensive education seminars

 balanced with fun social programs.
 Seminars at the convention

 cover important industry topics.
 Social programs give members the

 opportunity to network with other owners in a relaxed and

 friendly setting.
 WMA’s convention also features a large industry